reun100e/Handy-Scripts/README.md

 # Handy-Scripts
 Scripts for simple tasks which saves your ass when you got to do it 1000 times over.

-Please read the code and use with caution.
-You are liable for any damages from using this code.

 # Contents

 | Category                      | Repo folder                                                                  | Description                                                                                     |